Ifrit-Fire/Custom-Indexes/README.md

 - Minimum weighting per constituent (_weight_min_)
 - Sort criteria (_currently market_cap_)

-All indexes are generated from combined stock + crypto market data and treat both asset classes equivalently during index construction.
+All indexes are composed of both stock + crypto.
+Both asset classes are treated equivalently during index construction.
+Constituents are filtered by liquidity, listing age, and asset type restrictions, then ranked by market capitalization.

 For detailed construction rules, see the [Index Methodology](docs/methodology.md).